JetBrains/kotlin-multiplatform-dev-docs/topics/overview/faq.md

 The [Make your Android application work on iOS](multiplatform-integrate-in-existing-app.md) step-by-step tutorial explains how to make your Android application work on iOS with a native UI.
-If you also want to share the UI with Compose Multiplatform, see the [corresponding answer](#i-have-an-existing-android-application-that-uses-jetpack-compose-what-should-i-do-to-migrate-it-to-other-platforms)
+If you also want to share the UI with Compose Multiplatform, see the [corresponding answer](#i-have-an-existing-android-application-that-uses-jetpack-compose-what-should-i-do-to-migrate-it-to-other-platforms).

 ### Where can I get complete examples to play with?